OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The crime rates in Norway are incredibly low, making it a safe country to live and travel in.
-While you should always be vigilant and misfortune can strike anywhere, the low crime rates take a good deal of stress away in this northern Scandinavian wonderland.
+While you should always be vigilant and misfortune can strike anywhere, the low crime rates take a good deal of stress away in this part of the world.

-The allemannsrett or “all men’s rights” is a public rights law that allows everyone to have access to and pass through all uncultivated land (don’t walk into a private garden in Oslo, but you should be okay to camp out in an isolated field for a night).
+The allemannsrett or “all men’s rights” is a public rights law that allows everyone to have access to and pass through all uncultivated land.
+To give you some perspective, you can’t walk into a private garden in Oslo, but you should be okay to camp out in an isolated field for a night.
 This also means that you are free to pitch a tent or hike across many of the most magnificent landscapes Norway has to offer.

 There are fjords everywhere in Norway, created when the ice from the last Ice Age cut through the tall mountains.
-It is almost impossible to visit Norway as a tourist without seeing a fjord, unless you decide to stay exclusively along the eastern border.
+It is almost impossible to visit without seeing a fjord, unless you decide to stay exclusively along the eastern border.
 Many of them are just begging to be explored through hiking, kayaking, sailing, diving or camping.

 During the summer, the sun hardly sets in Norway.
 Above the Arctic Circle, the midnight sun shows itself for many months over the summer and the locals embrace it with midnight concerts, marathons and hikes.
 At the height of winter, the days are very short and there is little or no natural daylight.
 Norwegians are used to this and spend the long evenings indoors enjoying each other’s company in a koselig (cosy) manner.

-The Northern Lights are a fantastic phenomenon and one that is quite accessible in Norway, as there are plenty of towns in the north to stay in and go exploring from.
-The best time to see the dancing lights is from late September to late March, and patience is a virtue, as a sighting is never guaranteed.
+The Northern Lights are a fantastic phenomenon, and one of the best places to see them is Norway, as there are plenty of towns in the north to stay in and go exploring from.
+The best time to see the dancing lights is from late September to late March.
+When venturing out to find them, patience is a virtue, as a sighting is never guaranteed.

 Norwegians love the outdoors and often spend the weekend hiking, skiing or on the water.
 The allemannsrett allows everyone to explore as much as they want and there is nothing quite like the enjoyment of camping in the middle of nowhere.

-Norway is a big country, covering over 385,000 km2 (approximately 149,000 miles2), and holds the record as the tallest country in Europe.
-With a population of just over 5 million and a population density of 15 per km2 (38 per miles2) much of Norway has been left unspoilt, so there is a vast range of varied nature to explore.
+Norway is a big country, covering over 385,000 square kilometres (approximately 149,000 square miles).
+With a population of just over 5 million citizens and a population density of 15 per square kilometre (38 per square mile), much of Norway has been left unspoilt.

-The wildlife in Norway ranges from polar bears in Svalbard (and only Svalbard) to moose, musk oxen, whales, wolves, bears, eagles and massive herds of reindeer.
+Norway’s wildlife ranges from polar bears in Svalbard (and only Svalbard) to moose, musk oxen, whales, wolves, bears, eagles and massive herds of reindeer.
 For a nature lover, Norway is nothing short of spectacular.

-During the winter Norway becomes a true winter wonderland, and everyone puts on their skis and heads to the mountains to ski or snowboard.
+During winter, Norway becomes a true winter wonderland.
+Everyone puts on their skis and heads to the mountains to ski or snowboard.
 Norway claims to be the inventor of skis, but its host of winter activities also include dog sledding, glacier hiking and snowshoeing across the landscape.